oracle/docker-images/OracleUnifiedDirectory/samples/README.md

 ### Mount a host directory as a data volume

-Mount a volume (a directory stored outside a Docker container's file system), to store OUD Instance files and any other configuration.
+Mount a volume (a directory stored outside a container's file system), to store OUD Instance files and any other configuration.
 The default location of the user_projects volume in the container is /u01/oracle/user_projects (this is the directory under which the OUD instance is created).

 This option allows you to mount a directory from your host to a container as a volume.
 This volume is used to store OUD Instance files.